Physical Therapy Program

 The Department of Physical Therapy accepts students based of their academic qualifications, character, and evidence of potential to benefit from the university experience.
 In addition to a Baccalaureate degree from a regionally accredited institution, in any major/discipline, the following criteria must be met prior to beginning the DPT program at CSU:

 - Course Prerequisites

 - General Biology I&II with lab; or,

-- Human Anatomy and Physiology I&II, with lab course; or,
+- Human Anatomy and Physiology I&II, with lab; or,

 - Human Anatomy and Physiology with lab